Frequently Asked Question’s

-What should I dress my baby or child in?
+What should I dress my baby or child in for their photoshoot?

-Babies that are still at the lying stage I prefer to do naked aside from a nappy or with white body vest on, as I find clothes do not fit very well for this age group.
+For babies that are still at the lying stage I prefer to do with shorts, a nappy cover, or with white body vest on, as I find clothes do not fit very well for this age group.

 For older babies and children then solid plain colours are best for photographs and something that fits well.
 Avoid collars if possible.